publiccodenet/about/activities/membership-growth/membership-proposal-template.md

 * support of your codebases - understanding how to improve your collaboration with the market
 * [assessment of your codebases](https://about.publiccode.net/activities/codebase-stewardship/criteria-for-codebase-stewardship.html) for codebase stewardship

-As an association, our resources are allocated across members.
-Our support for each member is subject to availability.
+As an association, our members determine how our resources are allocated across members and potential members.

 ## Proposed activities